Why More and More Talk Therapists are Becoming Yoga Therapists

 This may seem like a complete 180° career move, but it’s a move made by more and more licensed therapists every day.
 And they don’t plan to quit their therapy practice.

-It’s because, like Monya, they’ve discovered that yoga is the perfect antidote for depression, anxiety, trauma, and many other barriers to achieving a fulfilling life.
+It’s because they’ve discovered, as Monya says, that “yoga is the perfect antidote for depression, anxiety, trauma, and many other barriers to achieving a fulfilling life.”

 Monya began her own yoga journey more than 15 years ago.
 Personally experiencing the healing transformation of yoga and mindfulness brought her to integrate these practices into the other healing work she was doing clients.
 We chatted with Monya about her current path in Yoga Therapy and how it relates to the work she’s already doing.